 The second metric is Customer Lifetime Value, commonly referred to as CLTV.
 This represents how much a customer spends over the course of their “lifetime”.
 This is used by executives to understand how much a customer can generate for a business.
 It is also often looked at in conjunction with Customer Acquisition Cost.
-Organizations want to have customer CLTV be at least 3x what it costs to acquire them.
+Organizations want to have customer CLTV be at least three times what it costs to acquire them.
 Sales initiatives undertaken are often tied to improving the average CLTV of the client base.
 Key to this is an effective account management focus within the business.

 3 – Selling Time

 The third metric is Selling Time.
 Selling Time is an indication of how often your sales team is in front of customers and prospects.
-Benchmark selling time is ~65% and varies by industry, product and role type.
+Benchmark selling time is estimated at 65% and varies by industry, product and role type.
 Top performing Sales Leaders are hyper-focused getting, and keeping, their sales team in front of customers.
 They know that being in front of customers translates to growth.
 An example of how this is done is redesigning sales territories or using technology applications, such as CRM to remove unproductive tasks for their daily activity.

 4 – Revenue per Head